 SBA Debt Relief

-Under the CARES Act, existing SBA borrowers whose loans are in good standing are relieved of any obligation to pay principal, interest and associated fees due after March 27, 2020 for a period of six (6) months.
-If you have a SBA loan with CommunityAmerica, your banker will be contacting you with additional information.
-Additional details are available through the link.
-Get the details.
+Under the CARES Act, existing SBA borrowers whose loans are in good standing are relieved of any obligation to pay principal, interest and associated fees due after March 27, 2020 for a period of six months.
+If you have an SBA loan with CommunityAmerica, your banker will be contacting you with additional information.
+Additional details are available through this link.

 SBA Express Bridge Loans